Leoben IoT Sensor Systems Symposium (IoT S3 2025) - Research, System Integration and Applications

 Natural Disaster Monitoring and Monitoring of Protective Structures

 Interested Authors are asked to submit an extended Abstract of max.
-2 pages including pictures using the given template (Word or LaTeX).
+2 pages including pictures using the given template (LaTeX or clone from Overleaf template).
 Each abstract should either present a technology pushing the frontier of autonomous sensor nodes or motivate at least one requirement not fulfilled by currently available autonomous sensor nodes.
+Abstract submission is managed via easychair (IoT S3 Submission page).

 Thomas Thurner & Manfred Mücke (iotconference@unileoben.ac.at)